Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Influence-based Evasion Attack

 Then, the attack's objective function in Equation (\ref{eqn:attack}) is equivalent to the following objective function: {

 }

-Finally, based on the following Assumption~\ref{assump:fea_indep} and Theorem~\ref{thm:relate}, we reach a theorem that reformulates the targeted evasion attack's objective function via label influence.
+Finally, based on the following Assumption~\ref{assump:fea_indep} and Theorem~\ref{thm:relate}, we reach Theorem~\ref{thm:attack_label_inf} that reformulates the evasion attack's objective function via label influence.
+We also conduct experiments (See Section~\ref{eval_results}) to verify that Assumption~\ref{assump:fea_indep} holds in practice.

-\begin{assumption} Given a target node $v$ and a target label $c$.
+\begin{restatable}[]{assump}{assumption} Given a target node $v$ and a target label $c$.
 We assume that any node $u$, within the $K$-hop neighbor of $v$, has a negligible feature-label influence on $v$ if $u$ is not a label-$c$ node.
 Formally, {